communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Identify stakeholders;
 * Create, maintain and grow stakeholder database;
 * Establish, maintain and grow community partnerships;
-* Develop and implement a stakeholder and community relations program;
+* Develop and implement stakeholder and community relations program;
 * Manage our relationship with various different local councils and groups;
 * Maintain and communicate donations, sponsorships and community programs;
 * Manage stakeholder and community issues and provide advice to the project team on communications, community and stakeholder relations activities;